NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/network/_index.md

 # Network-layer DDoS Attack Protection managed ruleset

-The Cloudflare Network-layer DDoS Attack Protection managed ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/ddos-protection/about/attack-coverage/) at levels 3 and 4 of the OSI model.
-Cloudflare updates the list of rules in the managed ruleset on a regular basis.
+The Khulnasoft Network-layer DDoS Attack Protection managed ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/ddos-protection/about/attack-coverage/) at levels 3 and 4 of the OSI model.
+Khulnasoft updates the list of rules in the managed ruleset on a regular basis.

 The Network-layer DDoS Attack Protection managed ruleset is always enabled — you can only customize its behavior.